 Figure 6.12.2.2-1: Application session establishment between roaming UE and AF in VPLMN

 0. The UE is roaming in VPLMN and AKMA anchor key is registered in the AAnF in VPLMN after the procedure in clause 6.12.2.1.1.
-When the UE initiates communication with the AF in VPLMN, it shall include the derived A-KID in the Application Session Establishment Request message.
+When the UE initiates communication with the AF in VPLMN, it includes the derived A-KID in the Application Session Establishment Request message.

 2. The AF in VPLMN identifies based on the realm part from the received A-KID whether the UE is from another serving network.
 If the AF decides to support the UE from other serving network, the AF requests application key to the AAnF in VPLMN.